encryptedsystems/Searchable-Signal-Android/README.md

 ## What This Project is About
 We set out to explore whether encrypted search algorithms could be used to add search functionality to the Signal messaging app without compromising securely or efficiency.
-See this [blog post](http://esl.cs.brown.edu/post/signal.html) for details on the approach we took.
+See this [writeup](http://esl.cs.brown.edu/post/signal.html) for details on the approach we took.

 ## Disclaimer